-I completed three years’ full-time degree level study at the International College of Oriental Medicine, from which I graduated with a BSc (Hons) in Acupuncture.
+After three years’ full-time degree level study at the International College of Oriental Medicine, I graduated with a BSc (Hons) in Acupuncture.
 The course provided a thorough grounding in all aspects of acupuncture and its associated philosophy, together with their practical application on patients in the college acupuncture clinic.
-The study of western anatomy, physiology and pathology was also a compulsory part of the course.
+The study of Western anatomy, physiology and pathology was also a compulsory part of the course.

-My course research dissertation focused on sleep and insomnia.
+My course research study focused on sleep and insomnia.
 Regular, restful sleep plays an essential role in helping us all to maintain good health and wellbeing.
 In today's busy, often stressful world many people are unable to unwind properly and do not get enough good quality sleep and over time this can lead to a variety of health issues.
-I have a strong interest in using classical acupuncture to help people reduce their stress and anxiety levels, achieve better sleep and greater daytime energy.
+I have a strong interest in using acupuncture to help people reduce their stress and anxiety levels, achieve better sleep and greater daytime energy.

 When you receive treatment from me, as a fully qualified and insured member of the British Acupuncture Council (BAcC) and a practitioner approved by Anxiety UK, you can be assured that your wellbeing and safety is at the heart of everything I do.